 - Understanding of sales methodologies.

-- The ability to identify new opportunities.
+- Ability to identify new opportunities.

 A lot of tech companies will post jobs that require some software sales experience, even for entry-level roles.
 This creates a barrier that prevents talented reps from other industries from even applying, Jordan said.